rahulgopinath/rahulgopinath.github.io/_posts/sunmicrosystems/2006-10-23-halloween_dressing_up_as_a.md

 * Simplest case: We are at the root of hierarchy

-{% raw %}
-     ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option)
+** ls : Show all the applicable list commands (commands that can be executed straight away with out                       any other required option)

-     cd <dir>:  The dir will be the name of a command.that was listed in the ls.
+** cd <dir> : The dir will be the name of a command.that was listed in the ls.
 Save the dir in an internal variable $pwd.
-{% endraw %}

 * We are one level up and the pwd now contains the name of a command.

-{% raw %}
-      ls :           Show the results of executing that command. cd <dir>:  The dir will be the name of one of the result elements. that was listed in the ls.
+** ls : Show the results of executing that command.
+** cd <dir>: The dir will be the name of one of the result elements. that was listed in the ls.
 Save the dir in the $pwd.
-{% endraw %}

 * We are two levels up and the pwd now contains the name of a command and one element of its result

-{% raw %}
-      ls :           Show all the applicable list commands (commands that can be executed straight away with out any other required option other than what is there in $pwd)
+** ls : Show all the applicable list commands (commands that can be executed straight away with out                       any other required option other than what is there in $pwd)

-     cd <dir>:  The dir will be the name of a command.that was listed in the ls.
+** cd <dir>: The dir will be the name of a command.that was listed in the ls.
 Save the dir in an internal variable $pwd.
-{% endraw %}

 This an be continued for any levels with pwd contains alternate command names and one of its results.
 eg: {list-configs test list-http-listeners http-listener-1 list-ciphers}